 Critical Strike (Su): Whenever the magus scores a critical hit with a melee weapon, he may cast a spell with a range of touch as a swift action, then make a touch attack with that spell against the target of the critical hit as a free action.
 The magus can use this ability once per day.
 The magus must be at least 12th level before selecting this arcana.

 Dispelling Strike (Su): The magus can spend 1 or more points from his arcane pool as a swift action to imbue his weapon with a special power.
 If the weapon strikes a creature within the next minute, that creature is the subject of a targeted dispel magic using the magus's level as the caster level, except that this effect cannot dispel a spell of a level higher than the number of arcane pool points expended to activate this ability (treat higher-level spells as if they do not exist and apply the dispel attempt to the remaining spells with the highest caster level).
 Once the strike is made, the power dissipates, even if the dispel attempt is unsuccessful.
-The magus must be at least 9th level before selecting
+The magus must be at least 9th level before selecting this arcana.

 Empowered Magic (Su): The magus can cast one spell per day as if it were modified by the Empower Spell feat.
 This does not increase the casting time or the level of the spell.
 The magus must be at least 6th level before selecting this magus arcana.